fat-fuzzy/rocks/apps/doc/src/assets/pages/play.md

 As I began learning WebGL, I wished to have a way to easily setup the interfaces that I need to display graphics programs and interact with the canvas.
 This is the result.

-I shall update this page with my own experiments and ideas once I've grown a bit more comfortable with what I am doing !
+I shall update this page with experiments and ideas as I progress.